 Visits and Residentials

 These are planned at the beginning of each term.
-Some trips and visitors take place as a WOW to kick start the Learning Challenge, whilst others take place at pertinent points in the learning sequence or near completion to support reflection of the learning that has taken place.
+Some trips and visitors take place as a WOW to kick start a Learning Challenge, whilst others take place at pertinent points in the learning sequence or near completion to support reflection of the learning that has taken place.

 Places of Worship Visits